 - Your company demonstrates a commitment to honesty and transparency

-- You’re more likely to save money in recovery costs.
+- You are more likely to save money in recovery costs.

 - You demonstrate that your company does take cybersecurity seriously because you found the breach.
 This was recently a positive outcome for FireEye as the Solarwinds scandal began unfolding.

-- You have an opportunity to communicate to your customers that you’re taking action to prevent this from happening again.
+- You have an opportunity to communicate to your customers that you are taking action to prevent this from happening again.

-- You can clearly communicate what remediation and prevention of further harm you’re giving your clients, like credit and identity theft protection or Dark Web monitoring.
+- You can clearly communicate what remediation and prevention of further harm you are providing to your clients, like credit and identity theft protection or Dark Web monitoring.